 As discussed briefly in the last section, a personal injury lawyer can us a number of elements to claim compensation.
 Legally, these are known as ‘Heads of Loss’ – some examples include:

 When you are injured by an accident that was caused by somebody else, general damages compensate for the pain, suffering and loss of amenity caused by the accident.
+As such, what you could receive is dependent on factors including the severity of the psychological injury and how it has impacted your everyday life.

 Any financial losses you suffer because of the accident can be claimed back under the head of loss known as special damages.
 There are many special damages your solicitor can use, including:

-If your injury leaves you in a position where you require professional care, either in your own home or in a medical environment, then the costs incurred could be claimed back.
+If your psychological injury leaves you in a position where you require professional care, either in your own home or in a medical environment, then the costs incurred could be claimed back.
 It would be advisable to seek clarification from a personal injury solicitor before committing to these costs to ensure they are claimable.

 If the psychological injury leaves you in a position where a doctor will sign you off from work, but your employer doesn’t pay full sick pay, then you could claim back any lost earnings.
 The same is true if you lose pay to take time off to visit a doctor or for therapy.
+Loss of earnings claims could be made for loss of future earnings too.

 The cost of travelling to and from doctors’ appointments of therapy can build up, so you can claim back these costs if you provide evidence of where you went and how much it cost you.